This is an old article from 2010, but it’s had a run of hits recently, and I have updated it.

 In another example from 2013, a very nervous pupil made a simple mistake – and one which might not have been a test fail in the first place – but then cracked up and couldn’t continue.
 She was hysterical from what the examiner told me.
 She passed easily the 2nd time (which I had expected her to do the 1st).

 And my most recent one was earlier this year, with another nervous pupil who had found learning difficult.
-The test hit her so badly that she pretty much forgot how to drive (by this time, instructors could go out on tests, and I was sitting in on that one).
+The test hit her so badly that she pretty much forgot how to drive (I was sitting in on that one).
 She’s taking lessons with me again right now.

 Although you always blame yourself, you can’t control what a candidate does when they are out there with the examiner.
 It all depends on what kind of people they are.
 All the you can do is teach them as well as you possibly can.